 Broken Tools: PWAs were almost being sunset

 The Earth is a beautiful blue sphere, with endless oceans and continents bathed in its waters.
-Forests cover the land like an emerald green blanket—a treasure trove of knowledge and beauty.
+Forests cover the land like a vivid green blanket—a precious trove of knowledge and beauty.

-But now, there’s a battle between Apple and the European Union that’s spilling into the forest.
+However, a conflict between Apple and the EU is currently spilling into the forest.

-Today, our digital forest faces new challenges.
-Apple’s control over its ecosystem has tightened, and paths that were once open have become gated trails.
-The European Union is pushing back against these barriers, advocating for a return to open standards and fair access.
+There are new challenges facing our digital forest today.
+As Apple's control over its ecosystem has increased, once-open paths have been transformed into guarded trails.
+The European Union takes action against these barriers by pushing for a return to equal access and open standards.

-Apple announced that they developed over 600 new APIs to comply with the EU’s Digital Markets Act (DMA) and opened alternative distribution paths with the iOS 17.4 update.
+With the iOS 17.4 release, Apple revealed that they had opened alternative ways of distribution and created more than 600 new APIs in order to comply with the EU's Digital Markets Act (DMA).
 But something unexpected happened.
-Progressive Web Apps (PWAs) were forced to run outside their own frame.
-It soon became clear that this wasn’t a bug, and Apple pointed to the DMA—the EU—as the reason.
+Progressive Web Apps (PWAs), had to work outside of their own frame.
+It quickly became apparent that this was not a bug, and Apple blamed the EU—the DMA—for this.

 1. Make Something Wonderful was published in April 2023, the book collects Steve Jobs’ thoughts, philosophies, and early vision of the modern web.